caio96/zero-copy-conv/README.md

       -DBLIS_INSTALL="/path/to/blis-install"           \
       -DBLIS_YACONV_INSTALL="/path/to/blis-install"    \
       -DUSE_MKL="[ON/OFF]"                             \
+      -DUSE_MKL_JIT="[ON/OFF]"                         \
       ..
 ```

-If the USE_MKL variable is set to off, Blis is used as a BLAS library.
+- If USE_MKL is set OFF, Blis is used as a BLAS library.
-Turn it on if using an Intel CPU.
+- If USE_MKL_JIT is set ON, the Zero Copy Convolution will use MKL's jit for its base GEMM configuration.

 ## Running Benchmarks